 Gifts are not really popular in Malaysian business culture as they can relate to bribery.
 However, if you receive a gift from your Malaysian counterpart, always receive it with both hands and never open the gift in his / her presence.
 It’s always polite to reciprocate back with a gift of equal value to express your gratitude and respect.
 You can also invite them for dinner in lieu of a gift.
 Upon choosing a suitable gift, remember to stay away from money, knives, and images of animals as they are taboos and signify bad luck.

 Malaysians tend to have small talks before discussing business issues and it may take several meetings before they come to a final decision.
 You’ll need to be patient and take your time to establish trust and familiarity – two important factors in this consensus-driven culture.
 Initial meetings are often oriented towards this purpose and good rapport should be maintained throughout the negotiations.

 As in other economies, business card is an integral part in Malaysian business culture.
 You’re recommended to use both hands when exchanging business cards and take some time to examine them.
 Most Malaysian companies are hierarchical based structure.
 Therefore, it would be ideal to address senior executives and above with their corresponding titles as a form of respect.

-If you would like to know more what it takes when doing business in Malaysia, contact our team at AS White Global today to find out how we’re able to further assist you.
+If you would like to know more what it takes when doing business in Malaysia, contact our team at ASW Global today to find out how we’re able to further assist you.
 No matter what industry you’re in, our aim is to attract only highly capable and self-driven individuals with the highest calibre for you to grow your extended team in Malaysia.